 The usual starting dose for children, adolescents and adults is 30 mg once a day.

 be increased until it is right for you or your child.

 How to take it

 Take VYVANSE exactly as prescribed.
-VYVANSE comes in 3 different strength capsules.
+VYVANSE comes in 6 different strength of capsules.